One of the most important thing in two sided marketplace is to build up trust! Have you ever played The game of trust? Tough one. Right?

 Establishing visual consistency across products and the customer experience is essential to the perception of trustworthiness.
 You need to create an awesome experience for your early adopters before you can begin to appeal to a broader audience.

 Adjusting your burn rate downwards in order to lengthen the runway as much as possible is actually the right strategy with a two sided marketplace.
-Don’t have many employees at the start.
+Don’t have too many employees at the start.
 Focus just on two positions – people building the product – and people filling up the supply and demand side.

 Hope this was helpful!

-If you are building an online marketplace, how do you survive the tough times when you’re trying to get traction and build out your supplier and consumer communities?
+If you are building an online marketplace, how do you survive the tough times when you’re trying to get traction and build your supplier and consumer communities?